sufferpriest/MultiWii_EZ_GUI_Pad/README.md

 This is based on https://github.com/eziosoft/MultiWii_EZ_GUI, and I add some features for China Area.

 (1) Add 10 inches Pad UI layout.
-You and switch UI mode between Phone mode and Pad mode.
+You can switch UI mode between Phone mode and Pad mode.
 <br>
 (2) Add AUX/Tuning/Arm/DisArm operation in control UI, for easy to control your multicopter.
 <br>